KarlMae/Avalanche-Homework/README.md

 This project is a full-stack application made for an assignment.

-It's a calculator that sends the user input to the backend service, saves the user query with the result and returns an answer
+It's a calculator that sends the user input to the backend service, saves the user query with the result and returns an answer.

 ##Frontend
 Frontend is built with react.